 Bangs Community Center - 1st Floor 740 Belchertown Road

 70 Boltwood Walk Amherst, MA, 01002

 413-259-3241 Town Vehicle sticker NOT required!

-Un-used epi-pens may NOT be placed in a sharps container.
-Please call for instructions how to properly dispose of epi-pens.
+Most un-used epi-pens may be placed in a sharps container.
+Please call for any questions or for more information.